blakevanlan/restless/README.md

 An HTTP client library for node.js (0.6.x and up).
 Hides most of the complexity of creating and using http.Client.

-The difference between Restless and Restler is that Restless uses callbacks instead of the emitter pattern.
+The difference between Restless and Restler is Restless uses callbacks instead of the emitter pattern.

-**Note**
-Currently Restless can be used with either pattern however soon the emitter will be removed.
-It is recommended that anyone who wishes to utilize the emitter pattern should use [Restler](https://github.com/danwrong/restler) instead.

 Features
 --------